elmerurbina/elmerurbina/README.md

 ## 🌟 Open to Collaboration

-I am open to collaborating on open source projects related to AI, Machine Learning, web development.
+I am open to collaborating on open source projects related to AI, Machine Learning, and web development.

 ## 📬 Contact